clj-kondo/clj-kondo/.github/ISSUE_TEMPLATE/bug_report.md

 [ What is the actual behavior of clj-kondo? ]

-**Are interested in doing a PR yourself?**
+[ Optional: if you are interested in doing a PR yourself, please leave a note. ]

-[ Please indicate if you are.
-Would you like some hints pointing you in the right direction? ]